 4. Payment options and solar tax incentives

 There are three main ways to fund a solar purchase: lease, loan, or cash, and within each of those categories are numerous options.
-In addition, there are both national and state incentive programs that can offset more than 30% of a solar purchase through tax incentives.
-The most lucrative of these incentives is the federal solar ITC, which is a tax credit for 30% of the solar system cost.
-This year is the last year of the full 30% rate before it begins a two-year decline to 0% by 2022.
+In addition, there are both national and state incentive programs that can offset more than 26% of a solar purchase through tax incentives.
+The most lucrative of these incentives is the federal solar ITC, which is a tax credit for 26% of the solar system cost.
+This year is the only year of the 26% rate before it reaches 0% in 2022.
 Locking in this tax incentive now will ensure you get the biggest and fastest ROI on your solar energy system.
 With this incentive, the tax credit goes towards the homeowner if it's financed through a loan or cash.
 If you're financing through a lease, the tax credits go to the lease holder.
 A qualified solar installation company will be well briefed on all options and able to provide a clear ROI calculation for each.

 While these four factors are probably the most important, there are many other secondary considerations as well.
 The number of gas vs. electric appliances in your home, the age of windows, and the age and efficiency of your hot water heater, pool pump, and AC unit can all impact your ROI.
 We recommend getting a customized quote from a certified solar installer as the best way to learn how much solar can save your family now and in the future.